Improved Exudate Control Utilizing Advanced Moisture Management Dressings for Diabetic Foot Limb Salvage, Surgical and Post-Operative Wounds

 - Right: Packed with packing strips, non-adherent gauze, and moisture management dressing*.
 Left: non-adherent primary dressing and two (2) moisture management dressings*.

 - Xenograft application on 02/19/2021 with non-adherent dressing and moisture management dressing* usage for exudate control.

 - Right: Wound progressed towards fully healed.
-Left: Wound continues to contract and progress towards healing with continued moisture control from the dressings.
+Left: The wound continues to contract and progress toward healing with continued moisture control from the dressings.

 Milliken Healthcare Products, LLC, Spartanburg, SC: